Service Host local System High CPU Usage Windows 10

 - Reboot your PC to save changes.

-Do the same with Superfetch and Windows update service.
+Do the same with Superfetch and Windows update services.
 Check there is no more High CPU usage problem on windows 10.

 Run SFC and DISM scan